DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 \end{align*}
 $$

-Finally, notice that for one of the partial derivatives we derive a $$cosine$$.
-These values can be calculated while performing the forward pass through the network.
-Then in the backwards pass, the values can be used to compute the gradient!
-Finally, we can take a look at the operations in a neural network and write some code.
+Finally, notice that for one of the partial derivatives we need to evaluate $$cos(g_3)$$.
+Values like this, which appear in the jacobian, are intermediate values in the calculation of the gradient.
+One can calculate these values while evaluating the function $$\vec{y}$$, a forward pass!
+Then in the backwards pass, these values can be used to compute the gradient!

 # Operations

-Below, I give some examples of very basic operations and their gradients.
-The code also shows how to structure code in order to build differentiable operations invovled in machine learning.
-Finally, note that in the quations given below $$J$$ represents the jacobian from the previous operation.
+Lets take a look at some basic operations and their gradients in code.
+In the equations below, $$J$$ represents the jacobian from a previous operation.
 If there are no previous operations then this value is simply a matrix of ones.

 #### Addition

 Lets start off by looking at adding two matricies and their derivative.

 $$
-C = A + B \quad
+C = A + B \\
-\frac{\partial C}{\partial A} = I + 0 = \boldsymbol{J}I \quad
+\frac{\partial C}{\partial A} = I + 0 = \boldsymbol{J}I \\
 \frac{\partial C}{\partial B} = 0 + I = \boldsymbol{J}I
 $$